 Independence real estate is some of the most expensive in Kentucky, although Independence house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Independence isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Independence are a mix of both white- and blue-collar jobs.
+Independence is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Independence is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Independence who work in office and administrative support (17.38%), management occupations (9.49%), and sales jobs (8.81%).
+There are especially a lot of people living in Independence who work in office and administrative support (14.52%), management occupations (10.15%), and sales jobs (9.02%).

 Also of interest is that Independence has more people living here who work in computers and math than 95% of the places in the US.